Victory during the Battle of Britain would not have been possible without the tireless work on the ground of The Many.

 At RAF Bentley Priory, men and women of the RAF and WAAF (Women’s Auxiliary Air Force) worked long shifts under great pressure within the Filter Room and Operations Room, which were pivotal cogs of the newly developed ‘Dowding System’.

-Filter Room at Bentley Priory
+The Filter Room

-Operations Room at Bentley Priory
+The Operations Room

-From 1937 until March 1940, the Operations Room was in the converted Ballroom in the Mansion House.
+From 1937 until March 1940, the Operations Room was in the Mansion House at Bentley Priory.
 It was moved into an underground bunker at Bentley Priory, not long before the Battle of Britain commenced.